wso2/docs-mi/en/docs/reference/connectors/connector-usage.md

 This document provides a set of guidelines on how to use connectors throughout their lifecycle.

-## Using connectors in your integration project
+## Use connectors in your integration project

 Connectors can be added and used as part of the integration logic of your integration solution.
 This helps you configure inbound and outbound connections to third-party applications or systems that support popular B2B protocols.